 - One batch makes a lot of cookies.
 If you use a 2-inch cookie cutter as directed, you will get about 4 dozen cookies from one batch, meaning that these are perfect for parties, gatherings, cookie exchanges, and more because there is plenty to share.

 Brown Sugar Cookies Ingredients

-Butter: You will need 1 cup of butter to make these cookies rich and buttery in taste.
-This is 2 sticks of butter.
+Butter: You will need 1 cup of butter to make these cookies rich in taste.
+This is equal to 2 sticks of butter.

-Brown sugar: Use 1/2 cup of packed brown sugar to give these cookies their iconic flavor and texture.
+Brown sugar: Use ½ cup of packed brown sugar to create the iconic flavor and texture we are going for.

-White sugar: For added sweetness, add 1/4 cup of granulated sugar.
+White sugar: For chewy and sweet treats, add in ¼ cup of granulated sugar.

-Brown sugar: Use 3/4 cups of brown sugar for the icing to make it flavorful and sweet.
+Brown sugar: Use ¾ cups of brown sugar for a lovely depth of sweet flavor.

-Powdered sugar: Use 1 1/4 cups of powdered sugar to give the icing added thickness and sweetness.
+Powdered sugar: Using 1 ¼ cups of powdered sugar will give the icing added thickness.